 After big tasting sessions, I always crave cheese and crackers or a big bowl of buttery mashed potato.
 I do a lot of walking to stave off the ice cream pounds, and I go to the dentist at least four times a year to check my teeth.
 But look, I'm not eating like that all the time.

 What's the key to great ice cream?

 Regardless of how much you pay for an ice cream the fundamentals are the same.
-If you can freeze it very quickly you have tiny crystals which aren't felt on the tongue, leaving a lovely smooth, melty finish.
-If you re-freeze ice cream or freeze it slowly there are larger crystals, which taste jagged and sharp.
+If you can freeze it very quickly you have tiny crystals that aren't felt on the tongue, leaving a lovely smooth, melty finish.
+If you re-freeze ice cream or freeze it slowly, there are larger crystals, which taste jagged and sharp.

 Why does fresh soft serve taste so good compared to tub ice cream?

-If you have a Mr. Whippy from the van, that ice cream isn't ever 100 percent frozen, and that's why it feels so creamy and rich—it's actually only about 70 percent frozen at any point.
-As a supermarket we can't create that because we have to freeze it to transport it.
+If you have a Mr. Whippy from the van, that ice cream isn't ever one hundred percent frozen, and that's why it feels so creamy and rich—it's actually only about seventy percent frozen at any point.
+As a supermarket, we can't create that because we have to freeze it to transport it.

 What's the future of ice cream?

 Retro childhood dessert flavors, so jam roly-poly or Battenberg flavor ice cream.
 We did try a chicken korma ice cream; the coconut worked really well, but the rest would be way too much for our customers.

 Peter, what have you eaten today?